Battle of Beaumont (1794): Battle

-The Charge
+Anglo-Austrian charge

 In this order Otto's command moved off cautiously, taking advantage of dips and hollows in the topography to conceal their movement, until they reached a hollow about half a mile west of Beaumont just north of the high road.
 Before them lay more than 20,000 infantry serenely facing eastward unaware of the storm about to burst on them from the north.
 At the last minute Chapuis spotted the force and hurried two battalions and a few guns to ward off the blow, but it was too little, too late.
 Otto's cavalry swept down from the north taking the French completely by surprise.
 The first enemy they came against was a body of cavalry with Chapuis himself at their head.
 He was promptly taken prisoner and the cavalry scattered.

 With wild cheering the allied cavalry whirled down upon the left and rear of the French.
 Artillery and infantry hastily wheeled about to face the charge with canister and musketry, but made little impact on the avalanche of cavalry, which swept through the French ranks from left to right, sabres flashing.
-"We could observe from the camp several of our squadrons charging through the French cavalry, then through the French infantry, after which they would wheel round, and charge back again in the same manner, so that it was impossible for the enemy to rally or collect their terrified troops" Within a few minutes the French command was a confused mass of fleeing men.
+"We could observe from the camp several of our squadrons charging through the French cavalry, then through the French infantry, after which they would wheel round, and charge back again in the same manner, so that it was impossible for the enemy to rally or collect their terrified troops."
+Within a few minutes the French command was a confused mass of fleeing men.

 Death of Mansel

-The British cavalry had surpassed itself, and none more so than John Mansel's brigade.
+The British cavalry had surpassed itself, and none more so than Mansel's brigade.
 Mansel, stung by the imputation of cowardice, had sworn he would not come back alive, dashing far ahead of his men he was cut down in the midst of the French ranks.
 However exact accounts of his death vary.
 It seems he survived the first charge and was recorded as later engaged against the French rear near Ligny Sources describe him variously as killed by grapeshot (i.e.canister), struck down by three wounds, lying naked in a ditch with his throat cut or beheaded by a cannonball York's report says "Some time after the affair was over his body was found by some of the Skirmishers considerably in front of the main body of the Cavalry with a musket shot through the breast and the throat cut.
 His epaulets were cut off and his pockets rifled.
-His son likewise who was a very fine lad is missing and no tidings whatsoever have been heard of him" Mansel's son had in fact been taken prisoner by the retreating French.
+His son likewise who was a very fine lad is missing and no tidings whatsoever have been heard of him."
+Mansel's son had in fact been taken prisoner by the retreating French.